-We suggest: Tsunami Digital Sound decoders have the highest quality of sound available on the market today.
+We suggest: Tsunami2 Digital Sound decoders have the highest quality of sound available on the market today.
 They have more sound features, as well as the best motor control and lighting features.
-Tsunami allows you the option of running in analog, so you can easily take your engines from home to your layout and run in both places.
+Tsunami2 allows you the option of running in analog, so you can easily take your engines from home to your layout and run in both places.

-We suggest: You have the option of using Tsunami Digital Sound decoders or SurroundTraxx or a combination of both.
-If you want that diesel ‘rumble’, then SurroundTraxx will provide both the sound and the ‘feel’ by way of a subwoofer feature.
+We suggest: You have the option of using Tsunami2 Digital Sound Decoders, SurroundTraxx, or a combination of both.
+If you want that diesel 'rumble,' then SurroundTraxx will provide both the sound and the 'feel' by way of a subwoofer feature.
 Optionally, most HO diesels have the room for a decoder and a speaker, though small switchers can be a challenge.
-A third option, using SurroundTraxx for the low frequency sounds and an onboard decoder for high frequency sounds, such as the bell and airhorn can be very effective – the best of both worlds.
+A third option, using SurroundTraxx for the low-frequency sounds and an onboard decoder for high-frequency sounds, such as the bell and airhorn can be very effective – the best of both worlds.

-We suggest: Since at present you must have Digitrax Block Detection on your layout to use SurroundTraxx, we recommend using Tsunami Digital Sound decoders.
-Our TSU-750 Micro-Tsunami should fit in many N-Scale steam engines – diesels are more difficult and creating a trailing ‘sound car’ may be the best option.
+We suggest: Since at present you must have Digitrax Block Detection on your layout to use SurroundTraxx, we recommend using Tsunami2 Digital Sound Decoders.

 We suggest: SurroundTraxx is ideal for your situation.
 SurroundTraxx will provide both the sound and the ‘feel’ by way of a subwoofer feature.
 Since sounds are built in for both steam and diesel engines, all you will need to do is add the block detection from Digitrax.

 Now that you’ve decided which SoundTraxx product suits your needs best, you can go directly to the sections that further explain the features of these products.
 If you need additional help with choosing the correct sounds for your models, visit our Sound Primer.
-Here you will find information on how sound works, correctly choosing the sound for a prototype or road and how to get the best sound from your selected product.
+There you will find information on how sound works, how to correctly choose the sound for a prototype or road, and how to get the best sound from your selected product.

 If, after answering the above questions, you are interested in particular product, visit the page that describes its features in more detail.
 In some cases, it will be obvious which product is the right one Ė it is designed to be installed in a particular engine for example.
-Our Decoder Selector (This is new) lists many, though certainly not all locomotives and likely candidates for a good installation.
+Our Decoder Selector lists our decoder and speaker recommendations many models, though certainly not all locomotives and likely candidates for a good installation.